liyida1995/LAMP/README.md

 ## Testing Examples
 Examples can be found in the LAMP/example.

 You can use the executable 'sh test.sh' command to do the compression.
-Please see the user guide for details.
+Please see the README in LAMP/example for details.

 ## Overall Results